mujibulhaquetanim/Backend-Functionalities/ShellScripting/goodToKnow.md

 - To execute a script (script.sh) using at, you must specify when it should run.
 For example, at -f script.sh now + 10 minutes schedules it to execute in 10 minutes, while at -f script.sh 14:30 runs it at 2:30 PM.
 After scheduling, you can view pending jobs using atq, which lists scheduled tasks, and remove a job with atrm <job-number>.

+- The crontab command in Linux is used for scheduling automated tasks at fixed intervals.
+It allows users to define commands or scripts that run periodically without manual execution.
+To create or edit a crontab, use crontab -e, which opens the cron scheduler in an editor where you can define jobs using a specific syntax.
+Each line follows the format: minute hour day month day-of-week command, allowing precise scheduling, such as 0 9 * * 1 myscript.sh to run myscript.sh every Monday at 9 AM.
+You can view scheduled tasks with crontab -l and remove them using crontab -r.

 - to setup root password, use `sudo passwd root`. type `exit` to exit from root user. for temporarily switch to user, use su - <username>.

 - for loop splits the file content into space not new line where as while loop splits the file content into new line